Should you require legal advice, there a few choices that provide free legal advice and services.

 Employers and volunteer organisations in South Australia need to be aware of their legislative, regulatory or contractual obligations when working with vulnerable groups, such as children, older people or people with disability.
 These responsibilities can include specific obligations under Commonwealth and state legislation.

 Children and young people have a right to be safe and protected at all times, including when accessing services in the community.

 In South Australia, anyone under the age of 18 is classified as a 'child or young person'.

 The Children's Protection Act 1993 requires certain organisations to provide a child safe environment.
 These organisations include health, welfare, education, sporting, recreational, religious, spiritual, childcare, residential, cultural, entertainment, party.

 These organisations must have in place a child safe policy, meet relevant history obligations and lodge a compliance statement.
-Read more about the child safe environment requirements.

 Under the Children's Protection Act 1993, the following people are mandated notifiers:

 - medical practitioners